Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] When the Product Owner identifies new work.
 - [x] As soon as possible after they are identified.
 - [ ] When the Scrum Master has time to enter them.
-- [ ] During the Daily Scrum after the Development Team approves them.
+- [ ] During the Daily Scrum after the Developers approves them.

 **[⬆ Back to Top](#table-of-contents)**